 The upstairs salon of Mr Fogg’s Tavern houses London’s largest gin collection, and it’s here that you can sample and learn about six of the most interesting, concluding with two G&Ts made with your favourite Gs.
 The Gin Safari is for 10–12 people, so round up your most emotionally supportive pals and get sipping.

 £40.
 Mr Fogg’s Tavern, WC2N 4EA.

 DO share a plate of heart

-Sharing spaghetti is old-hat and more to the point, incredibly messy.
-What are you, a cartoon dog?
-Instead, head down to Jidori (we gave it a five-star review last month) on Kingsland High Street and share some chicken heart skewers.
+Sharing spaghetti is old hat and, more to the point, incredibly messy; what are you, a cartoon dog?
+Instead, head down to Jidori (we gave it a five-star review) on Kingsland High Street and share some chicken heart skewers.
+Romance tastes delicious.

 Jidori, E8 2PB.